DanielWestberg/thesis/README.md

 "all_cpus":         "yes" or "no".
 If "yes", the process will run on all CPUs and ignore the CPU isolation "plot_graphs":      "yes" or "no".
-If "yes", graphs containing data over the application's runtime will be displayed "n_iterations":     Number of iterations to perform the run command
+If "yes", graphs containing data over the application's runtime will be displayed "n_iterations":     Number of iterations to perform the run command "sleep":            Number of seconds to wait between iterations
 </pre>

 ## Only display data